codefuse-ai/codefuse-chatbot/README_en.md

 💡 The aim of this project is to construct an AI intelligent assistant for the entire lifecycle of software development, covering design, coding, testing, deployment, and operations, through Retrieval Augmented Generation (RAG), Tool Learning, and sandbox environments.
 It transitions gradually from the traditional development and operations mode of querying information from various sources and operating on standalone, disparate platforms to an intelligent development and operations mode based on large-model Q&A, changing people's development and operations habits.

-- **🧠 Intelligent Scheduling Core:** Constructed a well-integrated scheduling core system that supports multi-mode one-click configuration, simplifying the operational process.
+- **🧠 Intelligent Scheduling Core:** Constructed a well-integrated scheduling core system that supports multi-mode one-click configuration, simplifying the operational process. [coagent](sources/readme_docs/coagent/coagent-en.md)
 - **💻 Comprehensive Code Repository Analysis:** Achieved in-depth understanding at the repository level and coding and generation at the project file level, enhancing development efficiency.
 - **📄 Enhanced Document Analysis:** Integrated document knowledge bases with knowledge graphs, providing deeper support for document analysis through enhanced retrieval and reasoning.
 - **🔧 Industry-Specific Knowledge:** Tailored a specialized knowledge base for the DevOps domain, supporting the self-service one-click construction of industry-specific knowledge bases for convenience and practicality.
 - **🤖 Compatible Models for Specific Verticals:** Designed small models specifically for the DevOps field, ensuring compatibility with related DevOps platforms and promoting the integration of the technological ecosystem.

 🌍 Relying on open-source LLM and Embedding models, this project can achieve offline private deployments based on open-source models.
-Additionally, this project also supports the use of the OpenAI API.
+Additionally, this project also supports the use of the OpenAI API.[Access Demo](sources/readme_docs/fastchat-en.md)

 👥 The core development team has been long-term focused on research in the AIOps + NLP domain.
 We initiated the CodefuseGPT project, hoping that everyone could contribute high-quality development and operations documents widely, jointly perfecting this solution to achieve the goal of "Making Development Seamless for Everyone."